 Detroit CFO says higher taxes wouldn't help city

-John Hill continued his testimony Friday at a trial that will determine whether Detroit emerges from the largest public bankruptcy in U.S. history.
+John Hill, who was recruited last fall from Washington, D.C., wrapped up his testimony at a trial that will determine whether Detroit emerges from the largest public bankruptcy in U.S. history.
 The trial in front of Judge Steven Rhodes began Tuesday and will last for weeks.

-Detroit's plan to get out of bankruptcy would cut $12 billion in debt to about $5 billion.
+Detroit's plan includes cutting $12 billion in debt to about $5 billion and spending $1.7 billion over the next decade on quality-of-life improvements, especially demolition of thousands of abandoned homes.
 Many retirees would see a 4.5 percent pension cut.
 No tax increases are planned.